ManmeetSinghJohal/gitnote/README.md

 Here is a working live demo:  [GitNote](https://gitnote-six.vercel.app/)

 ## <a name="introduction">🤖 Introduction</a>
 GitNote - Your all-in-one solution for developers, designed to be their second brain, a comprehensive learning tool, and an efficient progress tracker.
 Seamlessly capture and organize knowledge, set and track learning goals, and monitor study habits with ease.
-Developed as part of the masterclass, GitNote empowers developers to enhance their productivity and knowledge management skills effortlessly.
+GitNote empowers developers to enhance their productivity and knowledge management skills effortlessly.

 ## <a name="description">📝 Description</a>
 Welcome to my project!
 Here, I'll provide you with a brief overview of what inspired me to create it, why it solves a problem, and what I've learned throughout its development.